snowplow-archive/snowplow.github.com/no-js-tracker.md

   - /no-js-tracker.html
 ---

-We are working on a new version of this from – stay stuned!
+We are working on a new version of this form – stay stuned!
 In the meantime, please visit our [documentation on GitHub](https://github.com/snowplow/snowplow/wiki) for more information on the Pixel Tracker.

 <!--The Snowplow Pixel Tracker allows you to track customer behavior in web-based environments that do not support Javascript, for example HTML emails.